Hendrik-Klenner/sumocutter/README.md

 you also need ffmpeg to cut the videos

-and you kinda need a compatible cuda version to run whisper on your gpu (NVIDIA GPU required), else it's super slow.
-Still technically works without though.
+a compatible cuda version to run whisper on your gpu (NVIDIA GPU required) is very helpful to speed things up.
+Still works without though.

+the .tsv file is what the downloader needs for targeting the playlists